https://www.deakin.edu.au/__data/assets/image/0006/2485365/19313_master-of-sustainability-professional_hero.jpg

 Course structure

-To complete the Master of Sustainability (Professional), students must attain 16 credit points, which must include the following:
+To complete the Master of Sustainability (Professional), students must pass 16 credit points, which include the following:

 • 1 specialisation (4 credit points)

-^ Students must have passed STP710 Career Tools for Employability (0-credit point compulsory unit), and must have successfully completed 8 credit points of study in level 7 units and have a minimum WAM of 70 to be eligible for the Industry Practice Pathway.
+^ Students must have completed STP710 Career Tools for Employability (0-credit point compulsory unit), and passed 8 credit points of study in level 7 units and have a minimum WAM of 70 to be eligible for the industry practice pathway.

 Students are required to meet the University's academic progress and conduct requirements.